abatten/abatten.github.io/pages/pages-root-folder/index.md

 <!---# Dr. Adam Batten
 {: style="text-align: center;"}--->

 ## Hi!
-I'm Adam, an astronomer from Australia.
+I'm Adam, an astronomer and science communicator from Australia.
 {: style="text-align: center;"}

 <!---### I study the intergalactic medium, the hot, tenuous material that fills the space between galaxies.--->